Wind turbine syndrome: Policy impact

 In Ontario, Canada, the Ministry of the Environment created noise guidelines to limit wind turbine noise levels 30 metres away from a dwelling or campsite to 40 dB(A).
-These regulations also set a minimum distance of 550 m for a group of up to five relatively quiet [102 dB(A)] turbines within a 3 km radius, rising to 1500 m for a group of 11 to 25 noisier (106-107 dB(A)) turbines.
+These regulations also set a minimum distance of 550 m for a group of up to five relatively quiet [102 dB(A)] turbines within a 3 km radius, rising to 1500 m for a group of 11 to 25 noisier (106–107 dB(A)) turbines.
 Larger facilities and noisier turbines would require a noise study.

 In a 2009 report about rural wind farms, a Standing Committee of the Parliament of New South Wales, Australia, recommended a minimum setback of two kilometres between wind turbines and neighbouring houses (which can be waived by the affected neighbour) as a precautionary approach.

 Despite the lack of scientific literature demonstrating any health effects from wind turbines, Australia's Turnbull government appointed a wind farm commissioner in October 2015 to address complaints.
 The 2016 annual report of the Independent Scientific Committee on Wind Turbines was tabled in the Australian Parliament on 8 August 2017.
 A website is maintained for the National Wind Farm Commissioner, with information about the role's purpose and links to a variety of publications that address wind turbines and their management, from a range of national and international sources.

 Noise mitigation

 Modern wind turbines produce significantly less noise than older designs.
 Turbine designers work to minimise noise, as noise reflects lost energy and output.
 Noise levels at nearby residences may be managed through the siting of turbines, the approvals process for wind farms, and operational management of the wind farm.
-There is still an unproven belief that infrasound can not be mitigated and can travel for literally miles around.
+There is still an unproven belief that infrasound can not be mitigated and can travel for miles around.

 French legal case

-France recognised WTS as real in 2021 when a Belgian couple claimed various health problems including headaches, insomnia, heart irregularities, depression, dizziness, tinnitus and nausea by noises “comparable to a washing machine continually turning” and the “white flashing lights” that occurred after 6 wind turbines set up 700 metres from their home at Fontrieu.
+In 2021, a French court accepted the claims of a Belgian couple that they had suffered various health problems including headaches, insomnia, heart irregularities, depression, dizziness, tinnitus and nausea by noises "comparable to a washing machine continually turning" and the "white flashing lights" after six wind turbines set up 700 metres from their home at Fontrieu.
 They successfully sued Sasu, Margnes Energie and Sasu Singladou Energie for €110,000.